abhijit99biswas/Predisction-of-Risk-During-Child-Birth/README.md

 # Predisction-of-Risk-During-Child-Birth
 This project is made for predict weather a child birth is going to be safe or not during delivery.
 It will capture mother's face expression and analyse it and predict the result accordingly.
+This model is purely based on Deep Learning and uses Convolution Nural Network for making the network model.

 ## How to make dataset
 To make dataset just run ***Making Dataset/makingdataset_okey.ipynb*** and ***Making Dataset/makingdataset_notokey.ipynb*** 2 files.